Donders-Institute/hpc-wiki-v2/docs/project_storage/access_management.rst

 **Traverse**     User in this role has permission to "pass through" a directory.
 This role is only relevent to a directory.
 It is similar to the ``x``-bit of the :ref:`linux filesystem permission <linux_file_permission>`.
 See :ref:`the usage of the traverse role <project_storage_traverse_role>`.
 ===============  ================

-Any user who wants to access data in a project directory must acquire one of the roles on the project.
-Users in the **Manager** role have rights to grant/revoke additional user roles.
+Any user who wants to access data in a project directory must acquire one of the roles in the project.
+Users in the **Manager** role can grant/revoke user roles.

 Tool for viewing access permission
 ==================================

 For general end-users, a tool called ``prj_getacl`` (as **Project Get ACL**) is used to show user roles of a given project.
-For example, to list the user roles on project ``3010000.01``, one does
+For example, to list the user roles of project ``3010000.01``, one does

 .. code-block:: bash